 He is almost stereotypically cool and calm, as the Denmark national character is often painted to be.

 His Strengths: Andreas is courageous, determined, confident, enthusiastic, optimistic, honest and passionate.

-Weaknesses: His humble looks is often taken for granted.
+Andreas Christensen’s Weaknesses: His humble looks are often taken for granted.
 He looks represents someone who could have been bullied while in his youth.

 The presence of Andreas Christensen on the pitch marks the beginning of something energetic and turbulent.